Applied Zoopharmacognosey

 Real-Life Experience | Stabbed Eye, Cured

-I then did a zoo session.
+I then offered her a self-medicating session.
 She chose to ingest buckets of liquorice root powder mixed with a little water.
+You can see this powder next to the bowl in the photo below where she is selecting spirulina.
 She selected this several times over 3 days.
-The 4th day she no longer selected and the eye was healed.
-The eye was open and fully functional again.
+The 4th day she no longer selected, and the eye was healed.
+The eye was open, and fully functional again.
 Very clear and happy.
 It was amazing how fast this worked, and all through ingestion.
 Nothing went into the eye directly.
-Just fabulous!!
+Just fabulous.

 Essential Oil Quality Critical